Living Arrangement Needs Assessments

 * Continue driving

-* Access to home health, hospiceCons:
+* Access to home health, hospice

-* No access to short duration supportive care
+* No access to hourly supportive care

 * No transportation, meals or housekeeping

-You get a choice of studio/one/two-bedroom apartment, along with in-suite kitchen, housekeeping, community dining (some to all meals included), activities, scheduled transportation, scheduled ADL assistance, etc.
+You get a choice of a studio/one/two-bedroom apartment, along with in-suite kitchen, housekeeping, community dining (some to all meals included), activities, scheduled transportation, scheduled ADL assistance, etc.

 Monthly Cost: